neoclide/coc-lists/Readme.md

 endfunction
 ```

-Q: How to grep word in current buffer?
+Q: How to grep current word in current buffer?

 A: Create kep-mapping like: